 To create variations on this core structure we will decompose it into its constituent parts.
-We can then vary these parts in ways that enable us to create new frameworks.
-This is a process we also teach in our class on advanced framework design.
+We can then vary these parts in ways that enable us to create new templates.
+This is a process we also teach in our class on advanced template design.
 Let’s examine a few of the most important parts: Content, Resources and Policies (or Rules of the Game).

 If you’re relatively new to Buy a Feature, don’t be alarmed at these policies and their variations!
 Rest assured that our online platform is pre-configured with a set of default policies to make it easy for you to quickly get started using Buy a Feature.

-The content in the framework consists of the items, their description and their price.
+The content in the template consists of the items, their description and their price.
 Here are two variations on content that we find useful.

 Adding New Items: Write-In Candidates